 Successful completion of Philology 3 or equivalent.

-have a good understanding of the socio-historical processes that played a role in the development of Late Modern English (in the British Isles and beyond).
+Explain the socio-historical processes that played a role in the development of Late Modern English (in the British Isles and beyond).

-be able to analyse and interpret sets of linguistic and socio-historical data using sociolinguistic theory (and quantitative measures), with a particular focus on the effects of variables such as gender, social class, education, and region.
+Analyse and interpret sets of linguistic and socio-historical data using sociolinguistic theory (and quantitative measures), with a particular focus on the effects of variables such as gender, social class, education, and region.

 The timetables are available through My Timetable.

 Mode of instruction

 There is no resit for the Class contribution.

 Students will have successfully passed the course if the average course grade is a 6 or higher, and the paper and the presentation are at least a 5.